briansunter/graph/site/src/content/logseq/how-to-use-gpt3-to-learn-kubernetes.md

 In addition to the services listed above, Kubernetes networking provides a number of other features, such as network policy and service mesh.
 These features are beyond the scope of this guide, but you can learn more about them in the Kubernetes documentation.

- that you understand the basics of Kubernetes networking, let's take a look at how you can use it to connect your applications.
+Now that you understand the basics of Kubernetes networking, let's take a look at how you can use it to connect your applications.

 There are two main ways to connect applications using Kubernetes networking: